brunomikoski/ScriptableObjectCollection/README.md

 - Allow you to expose the entire object to be tweakable in any inspector
 - Makes the usability of Scriptable Objects in bigger teams a lot better
 - Iterate over all the items of any collection by `Collection.Values`
+- If you are using the Static Access to the files, if any of the items goes missing, you will have an editor time compilation error, super easy to catch and fix it.

 ## How to use